Get 80% off your plan for your first 6 months.*

 Is it OK to pay a pro forma invoice?

 It's possible, but not standard practice.
-A pro forma invoice is designed as a cost estimate, not a payment request.
-If you do pay based on a pro forma, ask the seller to issue a proper sales invoice for your records.
-Without a formal invoice, you won't have valid documentation for your accounts or VAT claims under UK rules.
+If you do pay based on a pro forma, ask the seller to issue a proper sales invoice for your records and VAT claims.

 What is an invoice?